Antonín Dvořák: Return to Europe and last years

 On 25 March 1904 Dvořák had to leave a rehearsal of Armida because of illness.
 The first Czech Musical Festival, in April 1904, had "a programme consisting almost entirely" of Dvořák's music (Leoš Janáček was disappointed that none of his music was performed.)
 "Seventy-six choral associations" from all over Bohemia gathered in Prague, and "sixteen thousand singers" sang Dvořák's oratorio Saint Ludmila.
 "Thousands of listeners celebrated" the symphony "From the New World".
 Dvořák himself was forced by illness to "take to his bed" and so was unable to attend.

 Dvořák had an "attack of influenza" on 18 April and died on 1 May 1904, of an undiagnosed cause following five weeks of illness, at the age of 62, leaving many unfinished works.
-His funeral service was held on 5 May, and his remains were buried in the Vyšehrad cemetery in Prague, beneath a bust by Czech sculptor Ladislav Šaloun.
+His funeral service was held on 5 May, and his remains were buried in Vyšehrad Cemetery in Prague, beneath a bust by Czech sculptor Ladislav Šaloun.

 Style

 Many of Dvořák's compositions, such as the Slavonic Dances and his large collection of songs, were directly inspired by Czech, Moravian, and other Slavic traditional music.
 As the basis for his works, Dvořák frequently used Slavic folk dance forms including the skočná; the Bohemian furiant, sousedská, and špacirka; the Slovak odzemek; the Polish mazurka and polonaise; the Yugoslav Kolo; and folk song forms of Slavic peoples, including the Ukrainian dumka.
 His 16 Slavonic Dances, Op.
 46, which first brought him a wide reputation, and Op.
 72, include at least one of each of these forms.
 He also wrote an orchestral Polonaise (1879).
 He named the third movement of his 6th Symphony as "Scherzo (Furiant)".
-His Dumky Trio is one of his best-known chamber works, and is named for the Dumka, a traditional Slavic and Polish genre.
+His Dumky Trio is one of his best-known chamber works, and is named for the dumka, a traditional Ukrainian and Slavic genre.
 His major works reflect his heritage and love for his native land.
 Dvořák followed in the footsteps of Bedřich Smetana, the creator of the modern Czech musical style.

 Dvořák had been an admirer of Wagner's music since 1857.
 Late in life, he said that Wagner "was so great a genius that he was capable of doing things that were beyond the reach of other composers".
 Wagner especially influenced Dvořák's operas, but also some orchestral pieces.
 According to Clapham, the theme of the Andante Sostenuto from his fourth symphony "could almost have come directly out of Tannhäuser".

 From 1873 on, Dvořák's style was "moving steadily in the direction of classical models".
 To be more specific about "classical models", in 1894 Dvořák wrote an article in which he said the composers of the past he admired most were Bach, Mozart, Beethoven and Schubert.
 As the article was specifically on Schubert, three years in advance of the centennial of his birth, it seems Dvořák had a special predilection toward Schubert.